GuillemBagur/defib/README.md

 Inside the repo, you’ll find a folder called “docs”.
 There, you have all the explanations of every function.
 It has been generated automatically using JSDoc so, any doubt you may have, please contact me.

 <h3>Setup:</h3>
 For the app to work, you must create an “.env” file.
 You can change the name of the “.sample_env” to “.env”, and then, create an account in every service and paste the respective keys there.
-Then, duplicate the sample database and deploy it on MongoDB Atlas.
+Then, duplicate the sample database (you'll find the defibs database in the "data" folder) and deploy it on MongoDB Atlas.
 Finally, paste the link of the DB into the “.env” file.

 <h3>Do not remove:</h3>
 .env (you must create it first).<br />